Was part of the Original 7,000 POWs

 The diary contains biographical, medical (death statistics) and general notes as well as a daily record of events.
 Pond wrote the diary in a number of languages, but predominately French, in an effort to delay any punishment the Japanese might exact on him if the diary were discovered.
 The regimental roll was kept by WO1 Heath Watus RSM during the Burma Thailand railway construction and records movements, illnesses and the fate of battalion members.

 With Lieutenant Colonel John Charles Robertson (1940–42); Lieutenant Colonel Samuel Austin Frank Pond (1942) served as a commanding officer of the 2/29th.

 As a POW of Japan, Lt-Col Pond was selected with ‘F’ Force Thailand to travel to Burma-Thai Railway.’

-On 10 May 1943 as ‘F’ Force marched north through the Thai jungle, 700 men under the command of Lt-Col Pond were halted at Koinkoita, a short distance before Shimo Ni Thea.
+10 May 1943: as ‘F’ Force marched north from Banpong (end of train line) through Thai jungle, 700 men under the command of Lt-Col Pond were halted at Koinkoita, a short distance before Shimo Ni Thea and about 300km from Banpong.
 Lt Col Pond reported to Lieutenant Maruyama of the IJA Engineers.
 This group of men would not see the rest of ‘F’ Force until December 1943.